 Older drivers can often be more cautious and considerate when they're driving – they typically have many years of experience.
 But they may also need to take more care on the road, as vision, hearing and responses can be affected by age.

-What can you do to stay safe on the road as an older driver?
+What can you do to stay safe on the road?

 - Use medication correctly, and know how it could affect your driving.